TTvdO/GameOfTrades/README.md

+Project in which a custom library was handed to us.
+We had to:
+-load in a map with terrain, cities and markets based on a text file.
+-use algorithms to get from point A to B as fast as possible, accounting for moving slower through different terrains.
+-use algorithms to calculate the fastest route to visit all the other cities just once from a specific starting city.
+-think of an algorithm yourself to get the best profit with certain amount of movement points and gold available to you.
+This is based on the markets which are located in the cities which have different items that are bought and sold for different prices and quantities.

+The README file which was given to us at the start of the project:
 # Game of Trades Student Kit

 Game of Trades stelt je in staat om op visuele en spelende wijze kennis te maken met algoritmen.